costelter/terraform-pco/README.md

 Here is a list of our examples:

 * just-one-instance - will spawn a single instance in your project without any extras
+* instance-using-cloud-init - will spawn an instance with cloud-init deploying a nginx plus security group needed

 # For further reading